🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 “I must hold on tightly, or I will be alone.”

 These beliefs often move into the shadow.
 We may not consciously recognize them, but they quietly shape our reactions and relationships.
+Many abandonment wounds do not come from a single event.
+They develop from repeated experiences that slowly teach the nervous system that connection is uncertain and loss is something that must always be anticipated.

 Shadow work invites us to gently revisit these patterns, not to relive pain, but to understand the emotional story beneath them.
 And journaling can become a powerful tool in that process.